 Three Minute Thesis

 The Three Minute Thesis (3MT®) was founded by the University of Queensland.
 3MT is a graduate student competition that challenges the student to concisely share their research and its impact to a general audience.
-Student participants have three minutes and one PowerPoint slide to capture the attention of the judges and audience in a way that informs, intrigues, and impresses.
+Graduate student participants, enrolled in a CMU graduate program requiring an original research project, have three minutes and one PowerPoint slide to capture the attention of the judges and audience in a way that informs, intrigues, and impresses.
 Review the competition details below.

 Preliminary round (closed to the public)